-An alternative to licensing IP rights to a buyer is an outright sale of those rights.
-Although this is a typical structure in most transactions, a carve-out transaction is more complicated because the rights being sold may be limited in some way.
-For example, the seller may be selling IP rights only in a specific geographical region and retaining the rights in other geographical regions.
+An alternative to licensing intellectual property rights to a buyer is an outright sale of those rights.
+Although this is a typical structure in most transactions, a carve-out transaction adds an additional wrinkle because the rights being sold may be limited in some fashion.
+For example, the seller may only be selling intellectual property rights in a specific geographical region (and retaining the rights in other geographical regions).

-Determining the appropriate scope of what rights are being sold and how best to document the sale requires considerable effort by both the buyer and the seller.
-Although the purchase of IP may represent a higher upfront cost than licensing those rights, it may more closely reflect the business deal than a licensing arrangement.
+Determining the appropriate scope of what rights are being sold and how best to document the sale requires considerable effort by both buyer and seller.
+Although the purchase of intellectual property may represent a higher upfront cost as compared to licensing those rights, it may more closely reflect the business deal than a licensing arrangement.